 Julie Jones is a local artist who has lived and worked near Machynlleth since 2008 when she relocated from Liverpool.
-One of her main reasons to move here was to become more immersed in rural landscape, be closer to the elements and seasonal changes.
+Born in Cheshire, one of her main reasons to move here was to become more immersed in rural landscape, be closer to the elements and seasonal changes.
 Her awareness that nature is under threat from climate change, that human interaction with landscape needs to shift, means she intends to look at landscape in its fullest sense, not a romanticised view.
 However with this in mind, motivations for individual works evolve from personal memory and emotion.

 She works partly from memory to get closer to emotions attached to a place experienced, to find connections between nature and the unconscious, and she aims to bring about a sense of mystery and the unknown in the everyday through expressing mood and atmosphere, and through the process of making the painting.

 |07759 181 757